-Which color Galaxy Watch Active 2 should you choose?
+Which color Galaxy Watch Active 2 looks best on your wrist?

 - Digging for gold: Stainless Steel Gold

-Unique yet subtle: Aluminum Aqua BlackStaff pick
+Unique yet subtle: Aluminum Aqua BlackStaff Pick

-Samsung has always been good about providing a decent amount of color options with its releases even if they stay more or less the same.
-The second edition brings a refreshing new Aqua Black that's new to the Galaxy Watch Active family.
+Samsung has always been good about providing decent color options with its releases, even if they stay more or less the same.
+The second edition brings a refreshing and unique Aqua Black shade to the Galaxy Watch Active 2 series.

 Cloud 9: Aluminum Cloud Silver

-If you want a smartwatch that will match with pretty much everything, this is an ideal option.
+If you want a smartwatch that will match everything, this is an ideal option.
 While there was a silver version with the last release, this one comes in an eye-catching shade that shines brighter than ever before.

 Pretty in pink gold: Aluminum Pink Gold

 Rose gold tends to be another common option in smartwatch lineups, but Samsung made a bold move with this release.
-The aluminum models offer a Pink Gold option, which is admittedly more pink than it is gold, but it sure is pretty.
+The aluminum models offer a Pink Gold option, which is pinker than gold, but it sure is pretty.

 Back in black: Stainless Steel Black

 If you were hoping to go with a classic black, you're in luck.
-The stainless steel models, also available in 40 mm and 44 mm, offer a beautiful black variant that won't disappoint.
-The standard 20 mm leather strap is a nice touch, too.
+The stainless steel models, also available in 40mm and 44mm, offer a beautiful black variant that won't disappoint.
+The standard 20mm leather strap is a nice touch, too.

 Sleek and shiny: Stainless Steel Silver

 Silver tends to be a fairly common option when it comes to smartwatches.
-If you like the Cloud Silver aluminum model but you were hoping for LTE connectivity, this stainless steel model in Silver is a great choice.
+If you like the Cloud Silver aluminum model but were hoping for LTE connectivity, this stainless steel model in Silver is a great choice.

 Digging for gold: Stainless Steel Gold

-The Pink Gold aluminum model is a nice option; that is if pink is your color.
-Many users are going to prefer a more neutral gold that doesn't have hints of pink.
+The Pink Gold aluminum model is a lovely option if pink is your color.
+However, many users will prefer a more neutral gold that doesn't have hints of pink.
 Fortunately, this stainless steel gold model is the perfect pick.

 Aqua black is unique yet subtle